 Credit: Maggie Brandenburg

-Sports Sunglasses
+Sport Sunglasses

 If you've got the looks covered, and you're on the hunt for a set of specs for running/climbing/hiking/paddling/golf, etc., there are other considerations you'll want to keep in mind while you search.
 We highly recommend getting polarized lenses for sports that involve exceptional glare and light exposure, like water sports, snow sports, or climbing.
 This added layer of protection will lighten the strain on your eyes by cutting out glare from the sun bouncing off of water, snow, or rocks.
-You might also consider other light wavelength protection if your chosen sport has you outside for extended hours.
+Consider other light wavelength protection if your chosen sport has you outside for extended hours.
 HEV or blue light blockage is particularly useful around the water for activities like paddling or fishing.

 Lens protections and frame fit are both very important when selecting the right sports sunglasses for your lifestyle.